 5. Stella McCartney

-But besides the clothing McCartney challenged her audience, which included Oprah Winfrey, to support her rainforest conservation project.
-Asking them to dedicate a tree to a loved one to help raise awareness about the endangered Leuser Ecosystem in Indonesia which is being cut down to the tune of 150 million trees a year to make fabric.
-It all made for a feel good show that also just happened to be filled with outfits that will look very good on.
+Besides the clothing, McCartney challenged her audience, which included Oprah Winfrey, to support her rainforest conservation project.
+She asked them to dedicate a tree to a loved one to help raise awareness about the endangered Leuser Ecosystem in Indonesia which is being cut down to the tune of 150 million trees a year to make fabric.
+It all made for a feel-good show that also just happened to be filled with outfits that will look very good on.
 Stella’s eco-friendly show made it to 10th place on the list of highest MIV generating brands.

-At Christian Dior designer Maria Grazia Chiuri continues to focus her fashion on female empowerment.
-She uses her runway as a platform to educate and inform women about the great female artists and activist of our age.
-This time, before the show even got underway she had the Italian conceptual artist Tomaso Binga, a woman who used a man’s name to sign her work in the 1970s as a visual protest to male privilege in the art space, read a poem in Italian about feminism wining over patriarchy.
-All the while images of her naked body spelling out the letters of the alphabet along the walls of the show space.
+At Christian Dior, designer Maria Grazia Chiuri continues to focus her fashion on female empowerment.
+She uses her runway as a platform to educate and inform women about the great female artists and activists of our age.
+This time, before the show was even underway she had the Italian conceptual artist Tomaso Binga, a woman who used a man’s name to sign her work in the 1970s as a visual protest to male privilege in the art space, read a poem in Italian about feminism wining over patriarchy.
+All the while, images of her naked body were spelling out the letters of the alphabet along the walls of the show space.

 View this post on Instagram